Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week12.md

 ## Highlights This Week

-1. Discussion points on emulator.
+1. Discussion points on the emulator.

 2. Pushed gemm.py, lanes.py in emulator branch.